 For lips, I like a very thin layer of a long-lasting lip formula or a stain as a base.
 Over that, line the lips and fill them in with the liner for additional staying power.
 Then you can opt for a sheer layer of lipstick and/or gloss to add some softness and shine while finishing off the look.
 I do this anytime I need my lipstick to last all day and it completely negates the need for touch-ups!

 Eyes for days

 Perhaps the best secret in my arsenal is eye primer.
 I have experimented endlessly with eye primers and the difference is mind-boggling.
-It not only gives your shadow longer wear time, it also intensifies the shades and pigments for a more vibrant finish.
+It not only gives your shadow longer wear time, but it also intensifies the shades and pigments for a more vibrant finish.
 I once went so far as to wear primer on only one eye and compare the shadows at the end of the day.
 By the time nightfall hit, I looked decidedly unbalanced.
-The eye with the primer look freshly applied, while the other one, was a messier, more faded version.
+The eye with the primer looks freshly applied, while the other one, was a messier, more faded version.